Hausa Groundnut soup or miyan Geda is just another delicious soup from Nigeria. This article shows you how to make miyan geda and tuwo shinkafa.

 Also boil your hibiscus separately with just water until soft (could be slightly sour, so add a little potash, the potash would help remove the soured taste).
 Then wash it thoroughly when it is done.

 Wash your dried fish with warm water and salt to remove sand and dirt, wash and cut your spring onions and green separately, blend your tatashe, pepper and onions together and set aside.

-When your meat is almost ready add the tatashe blend, palm oil, crayfish, allow to boil for few minutes, add daddawa (Hausa Maggi) and taste for salt.
+When your meat is almost ready, add the tatashe blend, palm oil, crayfish, allow to boil for few minutes, add daddawa (Hausa Maggi) and taste for salt.
 You can add more salt if you like.

-Allow to simmer for 4 minutes then add your spring onions, allow for a minute, put your spinach and allow for a minute, it’s ready to be served.
+Allow to simmer for 4 minutes then add your spring onions, allow for a minute, the spinach should follow, allow for a minute, it’s ready to be served.